 In 1994, the two packs of the Loudoun Hunt divided, with the English pack kenneled at Hamilton designated Loudoun West.
 The Loudoun Hunt continues to hunt American hounds in our traditionally established territory.
-In 2014, the Loudoun Hunt celebrates its 100th anniversary
+In 2014, the Loudoun Hunt celebrated its 120th anniversary

 Clarence Moore, MFH, as published in the Daily Mirror, April 16, 1912, photo courtesy encyclopedia-titanica.org.

 First Lady Jacqueline Kennedy at the Loudoun Hunt Horse Show in 1962.
 Photographer Everett Col.